 One of the best and least expensive ways to enjoy smells in your home is to fill up a mason jar or two with your favorite scents!
-The glass mason jars are easy to purchase in large quantities, and the herbs inside can come from your garden, flowers from the market, or gifts from friends.
+The glass mason jars are easy to purchase in large quantities (see below), and the herbs inside can come from your garden, flowers from the market, or gifts from friends.

 If you want an ocean vibe, go for bergamot and cedarwood.
-If floral is what you’re after, try rose and lavender.
+If you’re seeking floral, try rose and lavender.

 2. Eco-Friendly Candles

 3. Spray Bottle With Essential Oils

 Bren Did has some great all-natural recipes on how to make your house smell good.
-With this recipe, you’ll need a spray bottle (make sure it’s recyclable), cheap vodka, and your favorite mix of essential oils.
+With this recipe, you’ll need a spray bottle (make sure it’s recyclable), cheap vodka, and your favorite mix of 100% natural essential oils.

 My mom and I created a spray bottle air freshener a while back and used wintergreen with a hint of lavender.
 I couldn’t wait to spray it!
 These mixtures also make great face mists or gifts.

 4. Reed Diffusers

 Reed diffusers do not need heat, electricity, or water – only essential oils!
-The oils are combined in the glass jar and wooden reeds soak up and transfer them into the air which creates wonderful aromas.
+The oils are combined in the glass jar, then wooden reeds soak them up and transfer them into the air which creates wonderful aromas.
 They’re also aesthetically pleasing and elegant in my opinion.

 The picture shows a company called Australian Apothecary and they sell more than just all-natural diffusers.
 Check them out here or get one of the most popular P.F.
 Candle Co diffusers below!

 5. Simmer Herbs and Fruit

-It sounds a little odd but you know when someone cooks something in the kitchen and it fills the air?
+It sounds a little odd but you know when someone cooks something in the kitchen and the smell fills the air?
 That’s the idea, here.
-Simmering herbs on the stovetop create a wholesome aroma that hopefully everyone will love.
+Simmering herbs on the stovetop create a wholesome aroma that hopefully, everyone will love.